simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

   - 'music production'
   - 'game audio'
   - 'popular'
-description: "In 12 months I've managed to revolutionize my workflow, twice.
-Part 2 of why I migrated to REAPER is about cost, multi-platform and a different workflow."
+description: "In 12 months I’ve managed to revolutionize my workflow, twice.
+Part 1 of why I migrated to REAPER is about cost, multi-platform and a different workflow."
 ---
 In this series, I describe eight major benefits that REAPER brought to my music production workflow, and how they pushed me toward a full switch from Pro Tools.

-{: .mt-5 }
 **Part 1**

 1. Cost
 2. Multi-platform
 3. A different workflow

-{: .mt-5 }
 **[Part 2]({{ site.url }}/blog/daw-from-logic-to-pro-tools-to-reaper-part-2/)**

 4. Customization
 5. Community
 6. Stock plug-ins

-{: .mt-5 }
 **[Part 3]({{ site.url }}/blog/daw-from-logic-to-pro-tools-to-reaper-part-3/)**

 7. Open architecture & development cycle
 8. Efficiency

-{: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
+{: .notice }
 **Disclaimer** — This article reflects my own personal opinions, which are related to how I use a DAW.
 It’s not meant to judge any of these software.
 As a matter of fact, I still own and occasionally use both Logic and Pro Tools.

 ## Logic